liwies/kafka-workshop/README.md

         * i) In a terminal run: `mvn clean package`
         * ii) Once done, execute `docker build -t producer-service .`.
 This will build the Docker container for the producer service.
         * iii) Once done, execute `docker-compose up -d producer-service`.
+        * iv) Look at the ui, there should be one message in the Topic user-ebents under "Number of messages"
 8. Run `docker ps`, you should see `kafka-workshop-producer-service-1`.
 9. The next step is to produce a message.
     * i) From the `producer-service` directory, copy the content of the `data/sample-data-login` file (specifically, 'producer-service set 1').